bupt-ai-cz/SwinSF/README.md

 ```

 ## Model Weights
-We provide pre-trained weights for two resolutions, which can be downloaded from [Baidu Wangpan](https://www.baidu.com).
+We provide pre-trained weights for two resolutions, which can be downloaded from [Baidu Wangpan](https://pan.baidu.com/s/1Rkwz0bbie5kumZykkJMtyg?pwd=x7z8), code is : x7z8.

 ## Citation
 If you find our work useful for your research, please consider citing our paper: